darianrd/BikeShare/README.md

 # BikeShare
-This is my code to do the Kaggle Bike Share competition.
+This is my code to do the Kaggle "Bike Sharing Demand" competition.